wp-plugins/likebtn-like-button/readme.txt

 <a href="http://likebtn.com/en/wordpress-like-button-plugin" target="_blank" title="WordPress Like Button">Documentation</a>

-The Like button widget is powered by <a href="http://likebtn.com" target="_blank" title="Like Button For Website">LikeBtn.com</a>

 == Installation ==

 1. Upload `likebtn-like-button` to the `/wp-content/plugins/` directory
-1. Activate the Like Button plugin through the WordPress 'Plugins' menu
+1. Activate the plugin through the "Plugins" menu in WordPress.
-1. Register on LikeBtn.com
+1. Open plugin Synchronization tab and click "Get Account Data".
-1. Add your website to your account on LikeBtn.com
-1. Enter your LikeBtn.com account data on the plugin Synchronization tab
+1. Register on LikeBtn.com, add your website to your account on LikeBtn.com and enter your LikeBtn.com account data on the plugin Synchronization tab.
-1. Configure the plugin in the Like Button admin panel
+1. Open plugin Buttons tab, choose a post type and click "Enable Like Button".

 == Frequently Asked Questions ==